OPMDG/opm-doc/probes/check_pgactivity.rst

  Check if the cluster is running the most recent minor version of PostgreSQL.

- Latest version of PostgreSQL can be fetched from PostgreSQL official website if check_pgactivity can access it, or is given as a parameter.
+ Latest versions of PostgreSQL can be fetched from PostgreSQL official website if check_pgactivity has access to it, or must be given as a parameter.

- Without \ ``--critical``\  or \ ``--warning``\  parameters, this service attempts to fetch the latest version online.
-You can optionally set the path to your prefered program using the parameter \ ``--path``\  (eg.
+ Without \ ``--critical``\  or \ ``--warning``\  parameters, this service attempts to fetch the latest version numbers online.
+A critical alert is raised if the minor version is not the most recent.

+ You can optionally set the path to your prefered retrieval tool using the \ ``--path``\  parameter (eg. \ ``--path '/usr/bin/wget'``\ ).
+Supported programs are:
- \ ``--path '/usr/bin/wget'``\ ).
-Supported programs are: GET, wget, curl, fetch, lynx, links, links2.
+ GET, wget, curl, fetch, lynx, links, links2.

- For the online version, a critical alert is raised if the minor version is not the most recent.

- If you do not want to (or cannot) query the PostgreSQL website, you must provide the expected version using either \ ``--warning``\  OR
+ If you do not want to (or cannot) query the PostgreSQL website, provide the expected versions using either \ ``--warning``\  OR
+ \ ``--critical``\ , depending on which return value you want to raise.

- \ ``--critical``\ .
-The given format must be one or more MINOR versions seperated by anything but a '.'.
+ The given string must contain one or more MINOR versions separated by anything but a '.'.
 For instance, the following parameters are all equivalent:

  .. code-block:: perl

-    --critical "9.3.2 9.2.6 9.1.11 9.0.15 8.4.19"
-    --critical "9.3.2, 9.2.6, 9.1.11, 9.0.15, 8.4.19"
+    --critical "10.1 9.6.6 9.5.10 9.4.15 9.3.20 9.2.24 9.1.24 9.0.23 8.4.22"
+    --critical "10.1, 9.6.6, 9.5.10, 9.4.15, 9.3.20, 9.2.24, 9.1.24, 9.0.23, 8.4.22"
-    --critical 9.3.2,9.2.6,9.1.11,9.0.15,8.4.19
+    --critical "10.1,9.6.6,9.5.10,9.4.15,9.3.20,9.2.24,9.1.24,9.0.23,8.4.22"
-    --critical 9.3.2/9.2.6/9.1.11/9.0.15/8.4.19
+    --critical "10.1/9.6.6/9.5.10/9.4.15/9.3.20/9.2.24/9.1.24/9.0.23/8.4.22"

- Any value other than 3 numbers separated by dots will be ignored. if the running PostgreSQL major version is not found, the service raises an unknown status.
+ Any other value than 3 numbers separated by dots (before version 10.x) or 2 numbers separated by dots (version 10 and above) will be ignored.
+ If the running PostgreSQL major version is not found, the service raises an unknown status.

- Using the offline version raises either a critical or a warning depending on which one has been set.

  Perfdata returns the numerical version of PostgreSQL.

+ Required privileges: unprivileged role; access to http://www.postgresql.org required to download version numbers.

 \ **oldest_2pc**\  (8.1+)

- Check the oldest \ *two phase commit transaction*\  (aka. prepared transaction) in the cluster.
+ Check the oldest \ *two-phase commit transaction*\  (aka. prepared transaction) in the cluster.

- Perfdata contains the max/avg age time and the number of prepared transaction per databases.
+ Perfdata contains the max/avg age time and the number of prepared transactions per databases.

  Critical and Warning thresholds only accept an interval.

+ Required privileges: unprivileged role.